container-storage-interface/spec/spec.md

 This string MAY be surfaced by CO to end users.

 The status `details` MUST be empty.
 In the future, this spec may require `details` to return a machine-parsable protobuf message if the status `code` is not `OK` to enable CO's to implement smarter error handling and fault resolution.

+### Secrets Requirements

+Secrets may be required by plugin to complete a RPC request.
+A secret is a string to string map where the key identifies the name of the secret (e.g. "username" or "password"), and the value contains the secret data (e.g. "bob" or "abc123").
+Each key MUST consist of alphanumeric characters, '-', '_' or '.'.
+Each value MUST contain a valid string.
+An SP MAY choose to accept binary (non-string) data by using a binary-to-text encoding scheme, like base64.
+An SP SHALL advertise the requirements for required secret keys and values in documentation.
+CO SHALL permit passing through the required secrets.
+A CO MAY pass the same secrets to all RPCs, therefore the keys for all unique secrets that an SP expects must be unique across all CSI operations.
+This information is sensitive and MUST be treated as such (not logged, etc.) by the CO.

 ### Identity Service RPC